All Episodes

 We had a phenomenal meeting with the Republican senators.

-We had uh it was very special that meeting, and in many respects, I wish you could have been inside that room.
+In many respects, I wish you could have been inside that room.

-It was very, very special.
+It was very, very special, the camaraderie.

-The camaraderie was somewhat of a love fest.
+It was somewhat of a love fest.

 They want to see it happen.

-They want to see it happen, not only for the Republican Party, I think much more importantly, they want to see it happen for the country because they know how important it is for us to compete and win.
+They want to see it happen not only for the Republican Party, I think much more importantly, they want to see it happen for the country because they know how important it is for us to compete and win.

-And with that, I maybe we'll start with Paul Ryan to say a few words about where we stand with different things, and then I'll ask Mitch McConnell.
+And with that, maybe we'll start with Paul Ryan to say a few words about where we stand with different things, and then I'll ask Mitch McConnell.

-Uh for a bill to become a law, Congress has to pass a bill, and the president signs a bill.
+For a bill to become a law, Congress has to pass a bill, and the president signs a bill.

 That means Congress and the White House always negotiate legislation.